 Following this, Patrick provided an update that the stakeholder training video for Action 5.3.1 which members participated in has had Irish Sign Language embedded into it.
 The video is currently under review by The Housing Agency.
 The Chair opened the floor for questions.

-Robbie Sinnott noted that he assisted The Housing Agency in developing a template for an accessible screen reader document based on the Progress Report.
+Robbie Sinnott noted that Voice of Vision Impairment assisted The Housing Agency in developing a template for an accessible screen reader document based on the Progress Report.
 This report is almost complete, but the contents section will require page numbers.

 [Page 4]